-Pretrial hearings continued on the morning of July 27th at Guantanamo Bay in the 9/11 case.
+Pretrial hearings continued last Wednesday morning at Guantanamo Bay in the 9/11 case.

 Latest in 9/11 trial

-Military Commissions Chief Prosecutor Mark Martins's statement at Guantanamo Bay before the resumption of pre-trial hearings in the case Khalid Shaikh Mohammad et al.
+Military Commissions Chief Prosecutor Mark Martins released the following remarks yesterday at Guantanamo Bay before the resumption of pre-trial hearings in the case Khalid Shaikh Mohammad et al.

-Army Col. James Pohl abruptly cancelled this week's previously scheduled pre-trial hearings in the 9/11 military commissions case on Friday, April 1st.
+Army Col. James Pohl, the military judge presiding over the 9/11 military commissions trial at Guantanamo Bay, abruptly canceled this week's hearings on Friday, April 1st.
 (Insert obligatory no April Fools joke here).

 2/18 Session: Trying to Finish Classification Review “Within the Lives of Living Men” and Zero Dark Thirty Discovery